ajoydas/CSEfest2019/README.md

 `Python`.

 # Setup
-Evey website has an `.env` file.
+Every website has an `.env` file.
 One has to use this file to setup their intended environment.

 # Contributors